alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

 The data stored within any MySQL service you create is backed up using the standard Amazon RDS backup system if you are using a paid plan.
 Your data is not backed up if you are using the unencrypted plans.

-Backups are taken nightly at some time between 00:35 and 01:05 UTC.
+Backups are taken nightly in your service instance's backup window.
 Data is retained for 7 days.
 When a database is deleted the final snapshot is held for 35 days.

 There are two ways you can restore data to an earlier state: